Learning When to Advise Human Decision Makers: Additional Details on Learning the Advising Policy

-We further examine how human decision makers assisted by our advising policies perform with respect to defendants' racial groups.
-We start by comparing the false-positive rates (FPR) and false-negative rates (FNR) in our experiment for black and white defendants (see {\em Materials and Methods} for the definitions).
-First, the results show that the FPR in the Learned treatment, for both black and white defendants, is substantially lower than the FPR in the Update, Random, and No Advice treatments, but at the cost of higher FNR (Figure \ref{fig:fpr-fnr} and Section \ref{app:fairness} in the Appendix).
+First, the results show that the FPR in the Learned treatment, for both black and white defendants, is substantially lower than the FPR in the Update, Random, and No Advice treatments, but at the cost of higher FNR (see Figure \ref{fig:fpr-fnr} as well as more details in Appendix \ref{app:results-fairness}).
 Second, in terms of FPR and FNR disparities between black and white defendants, we find that the learned advising policy is comparable to the Update treatment, and has a significant advantage compared with the risk-assessment algorithm.
-For more details, see Section \ref{app:fairness} in the Appendix.
+See Appendix \ref{app:results-fairness} for the details.

+Figure \ref{fig:fpr-fnr} shows that according to both FPR and FNR, all treatments have an error that is biased to the same direction which gives harsher predictions for black defendants.
+We quantify this discrimination by defining ``classification disparity'' for a treatment as: $Pr(Y=0)(FPR_{Black} - FPR_{White}) + Pr(Y=1)(FNR_{White} - FNR_{Black})$.
+The classification disparity weighs the discrimination of black compared to white non-risky defendants (the first term), and the bias in favor of white compared to black risky defendants (the second term).
+Equivalently, the classification disparity can be interpreted in terms of utility from the point of view of the defendant: the first term is the utility gap for non-risky defendants and the second term is the utility gap for risky defendants, both in favor of white defendants and are weighted by the overall frequencies of risky and non-risky defendants in the population.